vietkhanh-nguyen/vietkhanh-nguyen.github.io/_pages/about.md

   <!-- My Journey Section -->
   <h2>My Journey into Control Engineering</h2>
   <p>
-    Growing up in Hanoi, I developed an early fascination with control engineering.
+    Growing up in Hanoi, Vietnam, I developed an early fascination with control engineering.
 My first encounter was at the 2010 Honda Conference, where I witnessed the ASIMO <strong>humanoid robot</strong>.
 Its ability to perform tasks and interact with humans seemed like something out of science fiction, igniting my passion for robotics and intelligent systems.
   </p>
   <p>
     In 2021, I began my undergraduate journey with the program <strong>Control Engineering and Automation</strong> at <strong>Hanoi University of Science and Technology</strong>.
 Transitioning to university during the COVID-19 pandemic was a challenging experience, but I adapted quickly.
 I joined the <strong>Mechatronic Engineering Group (MEG)</strong> laboratory to gain hands-on experience in research and control systems.
 This experience cemented my decision to dedicate myself fully to this field, a choice I consider one of the most fulfilling of my academic career.
 During this time, I explored advanced concepts and engaged in self-study, often staying up late, fueled by curiosity.
 This passion for learning resulted in several publications in prestigious journals and international conferences.